idleberg/base16-chrome-devtools/README.md

 Chrome Developer Tools style sheets based on Chris Kempson's [Base16][1] colour scheme

-**Note**: As of Chrome 33, these style sheets might no longer work.
-Since then, official support for themes (using different class names) has been introduced and possibly [removed](https://codereview.chromium.org/66383005/) again later.
-Should be interested in updating the [Base16 template](https://github.com/chriskempson/base16-builder/tree/master/templates/chrome-devtools), this [Yeoman Generator](https://www.npmjs.org/package/generator-devtools-theme) might be a good starting point.
+**Note**: As of Chrome 33, theming support has been overworked (if not [removed](https://codereview.chromium.org/66383005/) altogether), making this style-sheet incompatible.
+Should you be interested in updating this theme, you might want to use this [Yeoman generator](https://www.npmjs.org/package/generator-devtools-theme) as reference.
+Please commit your changes to the [Base16 template](https://github.com/chriskempson/base16-builder/tree/master/templates/chrome-devtools)!

 ![Base16: Chrome Developer Tools](https://raw.github.com/idleberg/base16-chrome-devtools/master/images/screenshot-chrome.png)